 A Component Mixin is a way to supplement an existing Tapestry component with additional behavior.

-You can think of a mixin as a kind of mashup for a component; it combines the behavior of the mixin with the behavior of the component, and bundles it all in one place.
-Mixins may be used to add validation to user input fields, or to add Ajax effects and behaviors to all sorts of components.
+You can think of a mixin as a kind of mashup for a component; it combines the new behavior of the mixin with the existing behavior of the component, and bundles it all in one place.
+Mixins may be used to add specialized validation to user input fields, dynamically modify the HTML output of a component, or to add Ajax effects and behaviors of all sorts to components.

 Tapestry comes with several mixins, such as the Autocomplete mixin which adds autocomplete behavior to an ordinary TextField Component.
 In addition, you can easily create your own.